joshdyod/Server-copy-/README.md

 # Server-copy-
 Copy the packages from one server to another.
 ## Getting Started
 This script will take the Yum history captured from one server and run it off of another.
-THis is useful for cloning and updating multiple servers.
+This is useful for cloning and updating multiple servers.

 To get started log into the updated machine and run the following command to create a list of all the pacheges installed.